curvegrid/go-ethereum-wiki/Mobile:-Account-management.md

 ### Keystores from Android

-The encrypted keystore in Android is implemented by the `AccountManager` class from the `org.ethereum.geth` package.
+The encrypted keystore on Android is implemented by the `AccountManager` class from the `org.ethereum.geth` package.
 The configuration constants (for the *standard* or *light* security modes described above) are located in the `Geth` abstract class, similarly from the `org.ethereum.geth` package.
-Hence to do client side account management in Android, you'll need to import two classes into your Java code:
+Hence to do client side account management on Android, you'll need to import two classes into your Java code:

 ```java
 import org.ethereum.geth.AccountManager;